Art and Design

 4. Discuss and Enjoy Art Together

-We are extremely lucky to have local art galleries or museums that you could visit with your child.
+We are extremely lucky to have local art galleries and museums that you could visit with your child.
 Encourage them to talk about what they see and to share their opinions about colours, tone, texture and the materials used.